VSkin

 Float drives value because clean condition is scarce at the extremes.
 Within the same exterior, lower floats almost always sell for more, and the cleanest examples near the floor of a skin's range command a premium.
 Capped skins amplify this: when a finish cannot reach Factory New, the lowest available floats become the most sought after.

 Seed drives value on pattern-based skins, where certain numbers produce rare layouts.
-Case Hardened Blue Gems, high-percentage Fades and specific Doppler phases are all seed-dependent, and a desirable seed can multiply a skin's price far beyond an average one of the same condition.
+Case Hardened Blue Gems, high-percentage Fades and specific Doppler phases are all seed-dependent, and a desirable seed can multiply a price far beyond an average copy of the same condition.
+The two work together: the most valuable examples combine a low float with a coveted seed, which is why traders check both numbers before agreeing on a price.

 How do you see a skin's real float and seed?